paco23ch/data_science_capstone/README.md

 ## 3.2.
 Implementation
 ### 3.2.1.
 Identifying a user
 We'll need to create a function to identify human faces, using the OpenCV.
 For this we will also need to transform the images, since OpenCV identifies faces on a grey scale image.
 This function will basically return a True/False depending on a face being present.
+One of the main limitations of the OpenCV algorithms is that faces need to be frontal, this could be resolved by training a CNN with faces in different orientations, but given the time, this was not possible.

 ### 3.2.2.
 Identifying dog breeds
 #### 3.2.2.1.
 From sratch